OneBlockPlus/polkadot-hackathon-2024/bangkok/28-create-polka-dapp/README.md

   - [x] Scaffold options for contracts, frontend-only, or full-stack depending on developer needs.
   - [ ] Custom CLI templates for specific parachains based on development tools (EVM or INK)
 - Contract LifeCycle Process Support (Mentorship Meetup advice)
-  - [x] Provide developers who decide to generate contracts witsihmple tools to perfom tasks like deploy and interact with their contracts.
+  - [x] Provide developers who decide to generate contracts with simple tools (utilities) to perfom tasks like deploy and interact with their contracts.
 Though the Command Line or Through easy to write scripts..
 Just like Hardhat for the Eth ecosystem

 ## Hackathon Progress